Noise Levels in Venerable Flackville, Indianapolis, IN | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,424 Venerable Flackville residents, or 43.5%, live above that level.
 By land area, 45.9% of Venerable Flackville is above 55 dBA.

 Average noise levels for Venerable Flackville residents, grouped by direction from the center of Venerable Flackville.
-Northern Venerable Flackville carries the highest population-weighted average; Central Venerable Flackville carries the lowest.
-Just 32% of residents in Central Venerable Flackville live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Northern Venerable Flackville.
+The highest population-weighted average is in northern Venerable Flackville; the lowest is in central Venerable Flackville, where just 38% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central Venerable Flackville